mtreviso/extract-wiki/README.md

-  -h, --help            Show this help message and exit -o, --output OUTPUT   Path to an output directory or path to a single file -m, --merge           Whether to merge all files in a single txt file
+  -h, --help            Show this help message and exit -o, --output OUTPUT   Path to an output directory or path to a single file -m, --merge           Whether to merge all files in a single txt file -w, --min-nb-words    Min number of words in a sentence.
+Default: 1
 ```

 If an output path is not provided, the script will overwrite the original extracted files.